Updated constraints on sterile neutrino mixing in the OPERA experiment using a new $\nu_e$ identification method: Analysis sample

-The expected numbers of $\nu_e$ candidates from the beam are summarized in Table \ref{exp_from_each_source}.
+The expected numbers of $\nu_e$ candidates from the beam incorporating the sub-sample selection are summarized in Table \ref{exp_from_each_source}.
 It should be noted that the total number of expected $\nu_e$ candidates by the ESD method with energy $<\gev{30}$ is $1.0 \pm 0.2$.
+The decreases in the expectations of the $\gamma$ and hadron + $\gamma$ from the numbers with the full data set are greater than that of the beam $\nu_e$.
+One of the major reasons is that the vertex film distributions of the $\gamma$-ray backgrounds are quite different from the beam $\nu_e$ because of the small e.m. shower energies, and another is that the $\gamma$-ray backgrounds have large statistical errors in the MC simulation.

 The reconstructed energy distribution of expected and observed $\nu_e$ candidates are shown in Figure \ref{expected_and_observed_nue_candidates}.
 The oscillation parameters from \cite{review_of_pdg} are used for the 3 flavour mixing model.
 For the 3 + 1 mixing model, parameters on the intersection between the MiniBooNE allowed region \cite{miniboone2021} and the OPERA exclusion border \cite{opera_final_param}, i.e. $\Delta m^2_{41} = \sqev{0.269}$, $\sin^2 2\theta_{\mu e} = 0.019$, and $P(\nu_e(\overline{\nu}_e) \rightarrow \nu_e(\overline{\nu}_e)) \simeq 1$ are assumed.
 The total expected number of $\nu_e$ candidates from prompt $\nu_e$, $\overline{\nu}_e$ and all other backgrounds is 34.0 $\pm$ 3.3.